 Table of Contents

-The cobb-douglas production function is that type of production function wherein an input can be substituted by other to a limited extent.
+The cobb douglas production function is that type of production function wherein an input can be substituted by others to a limited extent.

 Q = AKa Lb

-The main attributes of Cobb- Douglas production function are discussed as follows:
+The main attributes of the Cobb Douglas production function are discussed as follows:

 - It enables the conversion of the algebraic form into log linear form, represented as follows: log Q = log A + a log K + b log L This production function has been estimated with the help of linear regression analysis.

 - It acts as a homogeneous production function, whose degree can be calculated by the value obtained after adding values of a and b.
 If the resultant value of a+b is 1, it implies that the degree of homogeneity is 1 and indicates the constant returns to scale.

 - It makes use of parameters a and b, which signifies the elasticity coefficients of output for inputs, labour and capital, respectively.
 Output elasticity coefficient is the change in output that occurs due to adjustment in capital while keeping labour at constant.

 - It depicts the non-existence of production at zero cost.

 Read: Production in Economics